garden-io/garden/README.md

 - **In-cluster builds:** Build images in your Kubernetes development cluster–and avoid having to use local Kubernetes clusters.
 - **Test orchestration:** Garden has first-class support for testing, and allows you to easily define tests that run in-cluster, alongside your services.
-- **Result caching:** Built and test results are shared between users when using the same cluster.
+- **Result caching:** Build and test results are shared between users when using the same cluster.
 Teams can easily share build and test results, and your CI can use the same build caches as the team.

 | Resources | What is it? |
 | --------- | ----------- |